AuthSlimes/AuthSlimes/README.md

 # Welcome to the AuthSlime Project

 The AuthSlime Project is focused on generating random, cryptographically validated AuthSlime.

-They are available for sale on Opensea.io.
+**This is the classic project for demostration, new Authslime project is in the works**

 The AuthSlime Project is backed by a program that generates the precious Slime.
 Each slime we create has these attributes: